selvaganesh19/LinkedIn_Post_Content_Generator/README.md

 ## 📖 Introduction

 **LinkedIn_Post_Content_Generator** is a web application designed to help professionals, marketers, and businesses generate high-quality LinkedIn posts in seconds.
-Leveraging Azure OpenAI's advanced language models and a sleek, responsive frontend built with React and Radix UI, this tool makes social media content creation effortless and consistent.
+Leveraging Azure OpenAI's advanced language models and a sleek, responsive frontend built with React and Radix UI, this tool makes the social media content creation effortless and consistent.

 ---